Posted on January 20, 2012, by phoenix savage

 Human hands do many tasks in Nigeria, and it makes me think that if stable electricity were to land in Nigeria, the number of people that would be out of work.
 If you think, homelessness in the US is out of control- (yes I contend that one of the contributing factors to American Homelessness is the lack of continued need for the human body in the labor market.)
-While there are billions people who live in Nigeria the exact number of people that make a living performing manual labor is high.
+While there are billions of people who live in Nigeria the exact number of people that make a living performing manual labor is high.
 I suspect economist and those living off corruption would prefer to keep stable electricity from the lives of many Nigerians, as I am pretty sure there is no plan of action as to what to do with the massive numbers of underemployed that such a basic act of modernity would cause.

 The following images are a few that caught my attention that are indications of labor in Nigeria.
 Women sweep sidewalks, highways, and courtyards daily to provide a fresh look to the environment.
-In Ilorin a city in the North the University there employees former motorbike taxi drivers to contract out these three wheel taxies.
-The three wheel taxies were originally introduced in Lagos as an economic scheme to promote small business.
+In Ilorin a city in the North the University of IIorin employees former motorbike taxi drivers to contract out these three wheel taxies.
+The three-wheel taxies were originally introduced in Lagos as an economic scheme to promote small business.
 The name of these things is indicative of a trait that is common in Nigeria to name an item after a person or occurrence that becomes associated with the object.
 I have the hardest time recalling the name of these things but they are named for the man who introduced the idea in the first place.
 Another example of this naming scheme is that there is a yellow flowered weed that is named for a politician that refused to give up his office, the weeds tenacity was seen as equal to the politician’s stubbornness.
 Even vans are put to extreme labor.

 To the naked eye this may appear odd.
 But look close through the palm fronds and what you see is a host of communal prayers, spoken by attendees of the Oyo Ifa Festival, into the heart of Kola Nuts that pile up as they are cast to reveal the outcome or most favorable or non-favorable energy that supports the outcome of the individual’s prayer.